 - improved forecasting methods to reduce pricing risk associated with variable generation

 - proposals for a Demand Side Management (DSM) focused policy framework

-The overall objective of the SMART Fintry project is to pilot a replicable local energy economy that links local, sustainable generation with consumption and which can be beneficially adopted by other communities across the UK.
+The overall objective of the SMART Fintry project was to pilot a replicable local energy economy that linked local, sustainable generation with consumption and which could be beneficially adopted by other communities across the UK.

 - to use locally generated renewable electricity in the community to reduce energy costs and alleviate fuel poverty

 - to address and overcome contractual barriers within the electricity market that act to prevent this direct linkage of production and consumption